This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-On offer is soaring mountains, deep canyons, and the unique plants and animals of the Sonoran Desert.
+On offer are soaring mountains, deep canyons, and the unique plants and animals of the Sonoran Desert region.

-I did a 3-mile out and back hike that took in the Esperero Trail (rated moderate) that ascends into the high peaks of the Pusch Ridge Wilderness, that then picked up the Rattlesnake Trail (rated moderate) and is a low elevation and rocky desert trail, then onto the Bluff Trail (rated easy) a desert trail with rocky terrain that overlooks Sabino Creek.
+I did a 3-mile out-and-back hike that took in the Esperero Trail (rated moderate) that ascends into the high peaks of the Pusch Ridge Wilderness, then picked up the Rattlesnake Trail (rated moderate) and is a low elevation and rocky desert trail, then onto the Bluff Trail (rated easy) a desert trail with rocky terrain that overlooks Sabino Creek.

-Finally I switched onto the Sabino Lake Trail (rated easy) to take me back to the visitors center.
+Finally, I switched to the Sabino Lake Trail (an easy loop trail) to take me back to the visitors center.